Musa Paradisiaca Sapientum

 There are dozens of bananas and plantain cultivars that grow in the country and that are regularly used in the diet of Cameroonians.
 They are served roasted or fried.
 They are also eaten in sauces and as porridges.

 Climate Change/Conservation Status

 Cameroon is particularly exposed to climate change, and because each of its regions is different from the other, climate change is impacting each one differently.
 The Sahelian zone is already facing desertification and the coastal areas are being infiltrated by rising sea levels.
 Extreme weather events with violent winds and heavy rainfall are increasingly common and temperatures are hitting record highs.
 From 2012 to 2016, Cameroon began working on the development of plans to mitigate the effects of climate change.
 In 2015, they validated the National Adaptation Plan for Climate Change.

 As of 2019, Cameroon’s banana production was uniquely unaffected by climate change whereas all other countries growing banana were showing yield declines.
 However, Cameroon is heavily dependent on their agriculture and banana production which requires stable climate conditions.
 Cameroon’s financial resources for adaptive strategies are limited.

 French plantain banana

-The Minister Counselor, Embassy of the Republic of Cameroon, Washington, D.C., Available at: World Sensorium original website.
+The Minister Counselor, Embassy of the Republic of Cameroon, Washington, D.C.
+This statement can be found on the World Sensorium original website.